Karan1909/PlagiarismDetector/README.md

 --------------------------------------------------------------------------------------------------------------------------------

-You can check this YouTube video (here)[https://www.youtube.com/watch?v=qi-6jTULTI0] which gives a Demo of the System
+You can check this YouTube video [here](https://www.youtube.com/watch?v=qi-6jTULTI0) which gives an brief demo of the system.